learnbyexample/Ruby_Scripting/chapters/Arrays.md

 >> words.sort { |a, b| [a.length, a] <=> [b.length, b] }
 => ["bad", "foo", "how", "good", "nice", "teal"]

-# negating will give reverse order for methods returning a numeric value
+# negating will give reverse order for numeric values
 # here, we get longer words first, ascending alphabetic order as tie-breaker
 >> words.sort { |a, b| [-a.length, a] <=> [-b.length, b] }
 => ["good", "nice", "teal", "bad", "foo", "how"]